Emenemer/python_dependency_graph/README.md

-# Depgraph
+# Depgraphviz
-Depgraph is a tool that tracks a files imports and visualizes the whole import tree.
+Depgraphviz is a tool that tracks a files imports and visualizes the whole import tree.